petros-d/docs/docs/add-a-cluster.md

 The Astronomer Cloud install process on AWS typically starts with 1 Cluster per Organization.
 Depending on your use case, however, your team can choose to configure multiple Astronomer Clusters.
 This could enable a few benefits, including:

-- 1 Cluster in 1 AWS region, 1 Cluster in another AWS region
+- Clusters in multiple AWS regions
-- 1 Production Cluster, 1 Development Cluster
+- Different Clusters for Development and Production

 Within a single Workspace, you can host Deployments across multiple Clusters.
-For example, you could have Production Deployments running in your Production Cluster and Development Deployments running in your Development Cluster.
+For example, you can have Production Deployments running in your Production Cluster and Development Deployments running in your Development Cluster.

 This guide provides instructions for provisioning additional Clusters within your Astronomer Cloud Organization.